JenIsCoding/2-SP-StaticPage/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+**Solo Project -- A simple example of a dynamic web page in React + Vite.**

+*Solo Project of Part 1 of the React tutorial*

+This is a simple page with some fun facts about Italy.
+I have structured this simple and static webpage using React's components; they are 3:
+- Header
+- Body content
+- Footer